Communications Security Establishment: Assistance to Federal Partners

 CSE's mandate authorizes it to provide technical and operational assistance to federal partners including the military, law enforcement and other intelligence agencies.
 The type of assistance itself can include: the collection and processing of communications, technical solutions, linguistic support, and conducting operations.

 While assisting, CSE operates under the requesting agency's legal authority and restrictions.
 This means that CSE can, in fact, target Canadians and individuals in Canada while operating under its assistance mandate, as long as the requesting agency has the legal authority to, such as a court-issued warrant.

 Canadian Centre for Cyber Security

 The Canadian Centre for Cyber Security (CCCS or Cyber Centre; Centre Canadien pour la Cyber Sécurité) is the Government of Canada authority responsible for monitoring threats, protecting national critical infrastructure against cyber incidents, and coordinating the national response to any incidents related to cyber security.
+Although its main focus is protecting federal government systems, other systems can be designated as systems of importance by the Minister of National Defence under special circumstances.

 As a unit under the Communications Security Establishment (CSE), the agency is Canada's computer emergency response team (CSIRT) and the Canadian government's computer Incident response team (CIRT).

 Officially created on 1 October 2018, CCCS consolidated the existing operational cyber-security units of several federal government organizations, including Public Safety Canada's Canadian Cyber Incident Response Centre, Shared Services Canada's Security Operations Centre, and CSE's Information Technology Security branch.